niravcodes/niravcodes.github.io/_portfolio/humbird.md

 ![](https://nirav.com.np/assets/img/sshot-2.png)

-The design of this webapp is not something I am proud of.
+The UI/UX is not something I am proud of.
+It looks okayish, but due to lack of subtle indications and animations, and the blatant lack of loaders, it feels so clunky and unresponsive.
+I am saving my best UI/UX work for the college project I am prepping for, using this project as a stepping stone.

+screenshot of codesandbox and some code.